 Gyros are bound to take you out for a whirl.
 This food that hails from Greece is loaded with ingredients: Chicken or pork, tomatoes, onions, tzatziki and sometimes even fries, wrapped in a flatbread.

 It’s chock full of flavors and a sight that cannot disappoint you.
-It’s truly one of the best eastern european foods.
+It’s truly one of the best eastern European food.
 What’s even better, you can munch on it while gazing at the Parthenon!

 Escargot (From France)